-6. On the left navigation menu, select Integrity, and then select Mobile Proof Testing.

-The list of downloaded proof test task appears, displaying the status of the synchronization.

-7. Select the icon, to view the error log of the respective proof test task.
+- 6. In the Applications menu, navigate to the INTEGRITY section, and then select Mobile Proof Testing.
+The list of downloaded proof test task appears, displaying the status of the synchronization. - 7.
+Select the icon, to view the error log of the respective proof test task.